-This sweet-tart Passion Fruit Curd is creamy, fruity, absolutely delicious, and the perfect filling for tarts and cakes.
+This sweet-tart passion fruit curd is creamy, fruity, absolutely delicious, and the perfect filling for tarts and cakes.
 If you love Lemon Curd, then you'll definitely love this easy-to-make passion fruit version.
 Passion fruit has an aroma that is so distinct and fragrant, that it's immediately recognizable and one of the reasons you'll love this recipe.

-I love the flavor of passion fruit (also known as lilikoi) so I'm happy to share this recipe with you.
-Living in Portland, OR it's hard to come by passion fruit, but I found passion fruit concentrate at a local grocery store and I'm using it to make some fun passion fruit desserts starting with this curd.
-However, you can use fresh passion fruit or passion fruit puree for this recipe.
+Living in Portland, OR it's hard to come by fresh passion fruit, but I found passion fruit concentrate works really well to create a creamy delicious curd.
+You can also use fresh passion fruit or passion fruit puree for this recipe.

 What is Passion Fruit